thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 <form method="post" action="/en/search/" id="form1">
 {% endhighlight %}

-We can select this form by filtering based on its `id`.
+We can select this form by filtering on its `id`.

 {% highlight python %}
 def select_form(form):